Patrice Dziire is an award-winning attorney committed to providing superior legal services to American and foreign national clients.

-Prior to launching her practice, Ms. Dziire practiced litigation and corporate law at 1,000+ lawyer law firms in Chicago and New York.
+Prior to launching her practice, Ms. Dziire practiced litigation and international finance law at large law firms in Chicago and New York.
 Ms. Dziire graduated from New York University School of Law in 2001 as a Dean's Scholar.

 Cash, Check, Credit Card

 |IL||Active And Authorized To Practice Law||2003||08/17/2015|

 |Pro Bono Award||Kirkland & Ellis LLP||2009|